 Summary

-HHC is a cannabinoid that’s artificially created in a lab.
-With very limited research on HHC, it's hard to say if there are any medical benefits.
+HHC is a cannabinoid that is semi-synthetic but essentially artificially created in a lab.
+With very limited research on HHC, it's hard to safely assess the risks.
 There’s also next to no research on the side effects and risks.

 The best thing to do is speak to your Doctor or clinician, or seek the help of a licensed medical cannabis clinic like Alternaleaf if you’re considering medical cannabis treatment.
+Choosing a legal route is simply safer.
 Find out if you’re eligible by heading to our website and completing our 30 second questionnaire.